-&lt;sup>459 The East Coast Commissioner had first to overcome the Acting Minister of Maori Affairs' presumption that public money was at stake: 'There is no question of the Crown's purchasing European land for Maori farmers.
+451 The East Coast Commissioner had first to overcome the Acting Minister of Maori Affairs' presumption that public money was at stake: 'There is no question of the Crown's purchasing European land for Maori farmers.
 In effect, the transaction is a private one between Mr Gibson and the owners of the Maraetaha Blocks, who have the money required, but while the legal title remains in the East Coast Commissioner the consent of the Minister of Maori Affairs is required', Under Secretary Maori Affairs to Acting Minister of Maori Affairs, 17 July 1953, R19527803.

-&lt;sup>460 With Deputy EEC Bull to Undersecretary Maori Affairs, 25 May 1953, R19527803.
+452 With Deputy EEC Bull to Undersecretary Maori Affairs, 25 May 1953, R19527803.

-In 1953, the owners of the various trust estates were incorporated and the following year the trust lands were returned, and control of farming operations taken over by committees of management.
-As part of the dissolution of the trust, it was agreed that the balance proceeds owing from all blocks sold since 1892 should be paid to the owners, any such 'compensation' first adjusted to take into account expenses paid out on behalf of each block.
+the dissolution of the trust, it was agreed that the balance proceeds owing from all blocks sold since 1892 should be paid to the owners, any such 'compensation' first adjusted to take into account expenses paid out on behalf of each block.
 Doing so required the owners to engage in yet another court inquiry into beneficial ownership.
-By 1951, the proceeds from the sale of Maraetaha 2 Section 4 half a century before had a book value of £9,603 5s 7d (being the sale price of £15,967, less the liability by 1906 of £11,846 5s, plus interest since).
+By 1951, the proceeds from the sale of Maraetaha 2 Section 4 half a century ago had a book value of £9,603 5s 7d (being the sale price of £15,967, less the liability by 1906 of £11,846 5s, plus interest since).
 The claim was reduced by the Māori Land Court to £5,347 16s 1d for reasons which are not clear.
-The distribution to owners began in 1959.
+453 The distribution to owners began in 1959.
 In 1967, against the wishes of the East Coast Maori Trust Council to have unclaimed monies paid to the Muriwai Māori Committee for the benefit of the marae, the Minister of Māori Affairs insisted the sum of £1,109 4s 3 be paid into the Māori Education Fund instead.
+454